srlasher/pdstools/Home.md

 ## Installation

 The `cdhtools` package can be installed straight from GitHub.
-First you will need R and R Studio.
+First you will need R and R Studio:

-1. Install R
-    If you do not have R installed, go to https://www.r-project.org/ and install the latest version of the software.
+1. If you do not have **R** installed, go to https://www.r-project.org/ and install the latest version of the software.
 Find the correct installer for your platform (e.g. R-4.0.3.pkg) and follow the steps of the installer.

-2. Install R Studio
-    Install R Studio from [rstudio.com](https://rstudio.com/products/rstudio/).
+2. Install **R Studio** from [rstudio.com](https://rstudio.com/products/rstudio/).
 Follow the installation steps, then launch R Studio.
 On first launch, it should find R automatically, otherwise you will need to configure.
-We don't recommend installing with Homebrew (Mac) because this seems to default all packages to install from source which can cause trouble.
+We do not recommend installing with Homebrew (Mac) because this seems to default all packages to install from source which can cause trouble.

 3. To install `cdhtools` from GitHub use the `devtools` package.
 If you don't have that installed yet, do that first: